Australian Cricket Society - Tasmania Branch

 The monthly Break o’Day Newsletter provides articles about current cricket and past glories.
 Accounts of memorable matches (including our veteran games), biographies, interviews and cricketing gossip feature regularly.

-The Society is also a significant supporter of Cricket Tasmania’s Cricket Museum & Library located inside Blundstone Arena.
+The Society manages the Tasmanian Cricket Museum & Library located inside Blundstone Arena.
 It has a long-term commitment to this valuable cricket heritage centre.

 The Annual Membership Fee is $30 which includes family members.